elYonno/InteractiveChecklist/README.md

 Current aircrafts:

 - PMDG 737-800, based on ElectroxSoldier's 737 checklist
+- A320 NEO, based on JayDee's A32NX checklist

 FlightSim upload: https://flightsim.to/file/49323/interactive-checklist

 ## Changelog

+### 1.3.0
+- Added A320 Neo checklist
+- Added B737 packs operation in takeoff checklist
+- WASD shortcuts to move around the checklist

 ### 1.2.0
 - Add settings to adjust font and position of tablet controller.